yangsizhe/MoVie/README.md

 We also provide trained policies for all 18 tasks of our test platform in `checkpoints`.

-To adapt the visual model-based policies for view generalization during test time, you will need to configure `wandb` in `cfg/config_adaptation.yaml` for MoDem policies and in `cfgs/default_adaptation.yaml` for TD-MPC policies.
+To adapt the visual model-based policies for view generalization during test time, you will need to configure `wandb` and `checkpoints_path`in `cfg/config_adaptation.yaml` for MoDem policies and in `cfgs/default_adaptation.yaml` for TD-MPC policies.
 Then run the scripts:

 ```
 # For TD-MPC